Do you have enough time?

 When you are assigning tasks to study time blocks, it isn’t important that you get everything done at one time.
 Don’t be afraid to split your tasks up and do them as you can.

-You may have a 3 hour task but only a 1 hour study block.
+You may have a 3-hour task but only a 1-hour study block.
 Put it in there anyway and then add it in another study block as well.
 If you have a task that will take less time you can do that first as well.

 Just make sure that you use every study block for something.

-When you drag specific tasks into available study blocks they will then appear in the Agenda View in your Calendar.
+When you drag specific tasks into available study blocks they will also appear in the Agenda View in your Calendar.
 If you are looking at your Agenda and see study times that aren’t planned, get something in there.

 Put that time to use.
 Stay ahead or use the time for studying for exams.
 Never let time get behind you.